thomail/ecofrog/README.md

 uploads fresh data once per 24 hour period.
 So hourly polls should be fine.

+## Known Issues

+The sensor reports absolute volume available in the tank, and also a ‘percent full’ measurement which is reported natively as a percent value.
+There is now way in Home Assistant to mark a sensor as reporting volume as a percentage (and that is technically correct behaviour).
+It is, however, very convenient to have this percentage sensor available, so the integration exposes it.
+This will cause Home Assistant to issue warnings about bad units, but those are harmless.
+If HA provides something a more appropriate sensor class for percentage reporting, the integration will be updated to use it instead.

 ## Issues?
 Questions?

 This is alpha software of the worst possible type.